skycoin/skycoin/src/cipher/bip32/README.md

 ## Example

 It's very unlikely, but possible, that a given index does not produce a valid private key.
 Error checking is skipped in this example for brevity but should be handled in real code.
-In such a case, a ErrInvalidPrivateKey is returned.
+In such a case, an error of type  `ImpossibleChildError` is returned.

 ErrInvalidPrivateKey should be handled by trying the next index for a child key.